Are you someone who constantly looks for ways to eat healthy while on the go?

 Combine all ingredients in a blender, blend for 5 minutes and enjoy.

-If you want other tips to living a healthier lifestyle, it is time to check in with your primary care physician to get a game plan for the entire year.
+If you want other tips to living a healthier lifestyle, it is time to check in with your primary care physician to get a game plan.